 Routing calls to relevant agent is the best way to achieve customer experience.
 In the insurance industry, this is particularly relevant for the claim settlement department.
 For instance, a customer calling his or her insurer to settle a matter related to health insurance he or she would want to immediately connect to concerned agent.
 The minute he selects “claim settlement” option on the IVR, he or she should be routed to an agent from the claim department with minimum hold time.

-Premium reminders for debt collection are an integral part of customer service in the insurance sector.
+or debt collection are an integral part of customer service in the insurance sector.
 If a customer fails to make a timely payment of premium, his or her policy may lapse.
 To avoid discrepancy and improve debt collection and recovery rates, Omni-Channel offers complete bucketized data which the agents can use for automated outbound calling.

 Omnichannel Insurance: The Bottom Line